Bylaws of the

 The governing body of the Chapter shall be the Board of Directors (Board).
 The Board shall be composed of 7 elected members all of whom shall be dues paying members of both the TUFC and the Chapter.
-The President, Vice President and Immediate Past President shall continue as members of the board until the completion of their officer terms and are included in this number.
+These dues must be paid by January 15th of the year in which they are elected to serve.
+The President, Vice-President, and Immediate Past President shall continue as members of the board until the completion of their officer terms and are included in this number.

-The Board of Directors shall be elected by the membership present during the last Chapter meeting of the calendar year (or at the Election meeting as designated).
-This meeting shall be considered the annual meeting.
+2 at-Large Board Members shall be elected.
+These 5 plus the new President and Immediate Past President shall make up the new Board of Directors.
 A nominating committee shall be appointed by the current President at the chapter meeting prior to the annual meeting with one member being named the committee chairman.
-This committee shall submit it's slate of nominations to the membership for vote at the annual meeting.
+This committee shall submit its slate of nominations to the membership for vote at the annual meeting.
 Additional nominations from the floor shall be invited.

-In the event of vacancy in the Board, the Board shall appoint a member of the Chapter to serve for the remainder of the unexpired term.
+In the event a vacancy occurs with a Board member at-Large, it shall be filled by the Board.
+This replacement Board member shall serve for the remainder of the unexpired term.